Tambaram: Law enforcement

 On 1 January 2021, the Tambaram Police Commissionerate was established as the city police administration of the City of Tambaram.

 In September 2021, the government revealed its plans of reforming the Greater Chennai City Police and setting up two new commissionerates in Tambaram and Avadi.
 Subsequently, Director General of Police (DGP) M. Ravi was deputed as special officer to form the Commissionerate.
 The new Police Commissionerate in Tambaram was formally inaugurated by the Chief Minister M. K. Stalin on 1 January 2022.
 Additional Director General of Police (ADGP) Amalraj IPS took over charge as Commissioner of Police of Tambaram City Police.

 Jurisdiction and structure

 The Tambaram police commissionerate functions with two police districts—Tambaram and Pallikaranai, comprising 20 police stations.
 For ease of administration, Somangalam and Manimangalam police stations from Kancheepuram district along with Otteri, Guduvanchery, Maraimalai Nagar, Thalambur and Kelambakkam police stations from Chengalpattu district have been attached to the Tambaram Police Commissionerate.

 Urban planning

-The Chennai Metropolitan Development Authority (CMDA) is the nodal agency responsible for planning and development of Tambaram.
+The CMDA is the nodal agency responsible for planning and development of Tambaram.
 It is responsible for all the three Municipal Corporation in the Chennai Metropolitan Area—Tambaram City Municipal Corporation, Avadi Municipal Corporation, Greater Chennai Corporation and Kancheepuram City Municipal Corporation.